Queen's Golden Gaels: Men's

-In 1886, Queen's challenged the Royal Military College of Canada to a game played on the frozen Kingston harbour; the two schools play annually for the Carr-Harris Cup, to continue the world's oldest hockey rivalry.
-Queen's hockey is one of the oldest hockey clubs in the world; only McGill University's team, started in 1875, is older among Canadian university teams.
-Queen's played its first season in 1883-84, with the first game for which records exist played against a team from Petawawa.

-In the 1890s, Queen's played in the Ontario Hockey Association (OHA), winning its championship three times consecutively, taking the Cosby Cup into its permanent possession.
-Queen's won the inaugural J. Ross Robertson Cup during the 1898–99 season, as the senior ice hockey champion of the OHA.
-As Ontario champion, the Queen's hockey team was a regular in Stanley Cup Challenge Games by challenging in 1895, 1899 and 1906.

 Queen's donated the Queen's Cup for annual Ontario University Athletics competition in 1898.
 In 1902, the Intercollegiate Hockey Union was formed and the Gaels won the title in 1904 and 1906.
 In 1909, Queen's won the Intercollegiate league and then won the Allan Cup national championship by defeating the Ottawa Cliffsides in a challenge.
 The 1910 team won the Allan Cup for a second time by winning the Intercollegiate title and a challenge before losing the Cup in a second challenge to Toronto St. Michael's.

-Queen's operated a junior ice hockey team during the 1920s in the OHA.
-The junior team won the J. Ross Robertson Cup as the provincial champions in 1926, and had been finalists in 1921.
-Queen's reached the 1926 Memorial Cup finals, but lost to the Calgary Canadians for the national championship.

 The varsity teams play at the Kingston Memorial Centre following the demolition of the Jock Harty Arena.